Omni Calculator logo

 What is expected utility?How to calculate expected utility — Expected utility formulaThe role of expected utility in strategic decision makingFAQs

-With our expected utility calculator, we aim to aid you in assessing the probable outcomes of different scenarios.
-To broaden your analytical toolkit, you may find our risk calculator and expected value calculator to be of interest.
+With our expected utility calculator, we aim to help you assess the probable outcomes of different scenarios.
+If you wish to understand more about this topic, please check out our risk calculator and expected value calculator.

 • What expected utility is;

-We will also present examples to elucidate the calculation process of expected utility.
+We will also present examples to help you to understand the calculation process of expected utility better.

 What is expected utility?

-The expected utility of an action is calculated by multiplying the utility value of each possible outcome by the probability of that outcome occurring and then summing these products.
-The utility value assigned to each outcome is subjective and can vary from one individual to another, reflecting personal preferences, risk tolerance, and individual circumstances.
+Utility is defined as the value of the outcome to the person in question.
+Hence, the utility value assigned to each outcome is subjective and can vary from one individual to another, reflecting personal preferences, risk tolerance, and individual circumstances.

 How to calculate expected utility — Expected utility formula

-To understand how to calculate expected utility theory, let’s consider an example with two possible investment outcomes:
+To understand how to calculate expected utility theory, let’s look at the below example with two possible investment outcomes:

 • Investment A: